 Prior to Akcea's IPO in July 2017, we owned 100 percent of Akcea.
-At September 30, 2020, our ownership of Akcea was approximately 76 percent.
+Since Akcea's IPO, our ownership has ranged from 68 percent to 77 percent.
+At June 30, 2020, our ownership of Akcea was approximately 76 percent.
 We reflect changes in our ownership percentage in our financial statements as an adjustment to noncontrolling interest in the period the change occurs.
-In October 2020, we completed the Akcea Acquisition.
-We will reflect the impact of the Akcea Acquisition in our financial statements in the fourth quarter of 2020.
+During 2019, we received the following additional shares of Akcea common stock: